 President Emeritus and Chief Scientist, Pacific Institute

-Global Partnerships and Government Affairs Leader, GE Water
+VP Global Partnerships and Policy, GE Water & Process Technologies

-In the world of international relations hidden from most of us, water is often a pivot point in national and global policy making.
-Our distinguished international experts will provide a behind the scenes look at the role of water in human rights, diplomacy, and peace.
+Though usually hidden, water is often a pivot point in national and global policy and diplomacy.
+Our panel of distinguished experts join Michael Berkowitz to examine the role of water in human rights, international relations, and urban resiliency.
 They will examine the models that have stood the test of time, and the practical and political innovations needed to protect the future.

 Decision-making at the local scale tends to be driven by state, national, and international policy, but is shaped by local cultural and environmental contexts.
-Our local experts will discuss ways to develop and study resilience through local, community-engaged projects.
-In particular, water resilience projects that create ancillary benefits for local communities.
+This panel of experts will discuss ways to develop and study resilience through local, community-engaged projects.
+In particular, this panel will focus on water resilience projects that create ancillary benefits for local communities.
 There will be notable attention to environmental justice challenges.